Click on image to enlarge

 "We've been working on it (coaching structure) for a while and we figured that's where we'd like to end up.
 "Greg was going to be our senior co-coach with Will, so it's a natural progression.

 Harris said Toscan will work specially with the juniors to help ease the challenge of assimilating to senior football.
 "He's heavily engage with the youth with some individual mentoring," Harris said.

 (The Area News - Monday November 23, 2020).

 EX-GRIFFITH FORWARD ON LEARNING LESSONS

-ALBURY'S Jacob Conlan had played some top level football before arriving at Tiger-land, but he'd never come across the professionalism.
+ALBURY'S Jacob Conlan had played some top-level football before arriving at Tiger-land, but he'd never come across the professionalism.
 "Definitely the pre-season was different to what I was used to, three nights a week and everyone rocks up, it's not just the 10 blokes we had up at the Swans in November, here we had 60-odd and then everyone goes to the gym," he explained.

-"But it was the video (analysis), they'd video a game every now and then in Griffith, maybe a final, but their were no reviews and no snippets on your own personal game, which is good.
+"But it was the video (analysis), they'd video a game every now and then in Griffith, maybe a final, but there were no reviews and no snippets on your own personal game, which is good.
 I like it."

-Conlan signed signed with Albury after the 2019 season where he had won the Riverina Football League goalkicking with 66 for his junior club, Griffith Swans.
+Conlan signed with Albury after the 2019 season where he had won the Riverina Football League goalkicking with 66 for his junior club, Griffith Swans.